Kirk Reed, Co-owner

 Rich Boucher was introduced to Crossfit in Feb.
 2008 and it immediately became a love affair.
 Rich’s athletic career consisted of softball and later, running.
 “I’ve always enjoyed running.
 I’ve completed a couple of marathons and running was always my main source of fitness and weight control.
 Crossfit changed my life and I discovered what fitness truly is”.
 Rich earned his Level 1 Crossfit Cert. in Aug 2008 and has been an active Crossfitter involved in learning and helping others be better.

 Rich set a goal early in 2010 to qualify for the 2011 Crossfit Games Masters.
 After joining fulltime at Crossfit 203, and with the training and guidance of Melissa and Kirk, made it to the Crossfit Games in Carson, California finishing #7 in the world (Masters 60+).
 “We learned so much about training and achieving fitness goals especially with older athletes like me that I want to share with everyone.”

 Rich served as a Judge throughout the 2011 Crossfit Games Northeast Regionals at the Reebok World Headquaters in Canton, Mass.

-Rich coaches our Master’s Class every Sunday at 10:30am
+Rich coaches our Master’s Class every Friday at 5 pm, and Sunday at 10:30am